-Search for SharePoint 2013 - An Early Look
+Search Improvements in SharePoint 2013 - An Early Look

 A very capable search engine is now fully embedded into SharePoint 2013

 This article provides a high-level summary of SharePoint 2013’s search capabilities.

 Search Technologies helps organizations to plan, implement, and fine-tune enterprise search systems using SharePoint 2013.